 Anyone who has owned a car knows and appreciates the importance of having car insurance.
 Drivers can have a perfect driving record and still be involved in an accident through no fault of their own, resulting in damage to their vehicle and others.
 It is a great relief for motorists to know that they can make an insurance claim under a comprehensive policy, and leave the details up to the insurance company to manage.

-Booking a rental car in Melbourne involves just the same amount of risk as driving your own vehicle, so making sure you have the correct hire car insurance is essential.
+Car rental melbourne involves just the same amount of risk as driving your own vehicle, so making sure you have the correct hire car insurance is essential.
 There are some complexities in this type of car insurance, so reading the product disclosure statement to see what is included and what is excluded is absolutely vital.
 Unwary or uninformed travellers have been left with damage costs in the thousands after an accident in a hire car for which they were not covered.

 What is Standard Liability or Collision Damage Waiver?